1. Google Adwords – AdWords are an old-school paid traffic source that still offers huge potential rewards, though the cost per click is often high.

 5. Twitter Ads

 Organic reach is dying.
 We’ve been hearing this since at least 2014.
 Although we’re not sounding the death knell, there is no doubt that – today – these best paid traffic sources are the main way for marketers to get their message out.

 Consider this: consumers who click through to a site via a paid ad are 50% more likely to purchase than a visitor who arrives organically.

 That’s not to say that organic traffic doesn’t count.
 It most certainly does (and, despite the naysayers, probably will for a long time to come.)
-But there’s no doubt that online marketers should be focusing a good chunk of their activities and budget on paid ads, and – what’s more – there are 5 top paid traffic sources every online marketer should be testing at one stage or another.
+But there’s no doubt that online marketers have to define strategy in the best possible manner and should be focusing a good chunk of their activities and budget on paid ads, and – what’s more – there are 5 top paid traffic sources every online marketer should be testing at one stage or another.

 With Amplify, Outbrain’s native advertising platform, advertisers can promote ads to drive traffic to their online content, such as a website, blog post, product page, or landing page.
 Working on a CPC model, advertisers can control their campaign spend and optimize campaigns in real time to get better results.

 The difference between native ads on Outbrain, and other types of paid ads, like search and social, is user intent.
 When the target audience sees content promoted by Outbrain, they are in what’s known as “discovery mode”.
 They are primed to be informed, entertained, amused or engaged.
 Native ads aren’t annoying to the viewer, because they don’t stand out as ads.
 Also, their purpose isn’t to sell something; rather, they are designed to nurture the customer relationship.
 This is one of the reasons why native ads, or “discovery” ads, get such good CTRs.